-The hike around the Drei Zinnen allows you to have a view on all sides of the battlements.
+The hike around the Drei Zinnen allows you to have a view of all sides of the battlements.

 The hike is around 9 kilometers long and takes you three hours.
-Though I recommend you to take more time.
-Along the hike you will want to take a lot of pictures as the view is amazing in all directions!
+However, I recommend you to take more time.
+You will want to take a lot of pictures along the hike as the view is amazing in all directions!

-The lowest point in the hike is at 2169 meters, while the highest it 2451 meters.
+The lowest point in the hike is at 2169 meters, while the highest is 2451 meters.
 Still a good 500 meters lower than the peak of the Cima Grande.
-This makes the height differences of the hike vary 304 meters.
+This makes the height differences of the hike vary by 304 meters.

 By the way, the best period to go is from April to November.
-It’s not really recommended to do it during the winter, as it gets really cold and snowy!
+It’s not really recommended to do it during the winter, as it gets freezing and snowy!